caojacky91-cmyk/ebt/CONTRIBUTING.md

-By contributing you agree the contributing terms ("Terms")
+By contributing you agree:

+1. The contributing terms ("Terms")
-The code convientions ("Conventions") defined at 1:2
+2. The code convientions ("Conventions") defined at 1:2

 And you have been met the requirements ("Requirements") defined at 1:3 as well